kanivetskateryna/interactive-game/README.md

 # Interactive Fiction Game

 ## Topic
-Develop an interactive fiction game using design patterns.
+Developed an interactive fiction game using design patterns.

 ## Format
 - A plot, characters, ending options.
 - Designed the skeleton (framework) of the application.

 ## Project Requirements
-- Design a class system necessary for the implementation of the program.
+- Designed a class system necessary for the implementation of the program.
 - Implemented the program using Java.
-- The game should allow negative scenarios of events development with a certain probability.
+- The game allows negative scenarios of events development with a certain probability.
 - Used Spring as DI container.